kabolat/IAAIP_tutorial/README.md

 *Assistant: Kutay Bölat*

 This repo is dedicated to the demo notebook for TU Delft IAAIP 2022 - Synthetic Data Generation using Variational Autoencoders (VAEs) tutorial.
 It contains the end-to-end training of a (modifiable) VAE.
 The dataset of choice is [Individual Household Electric Power Consumption Dataset](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption).
 The resolution of the smart meter readings is 60 minutes but can be decreased until 1 minute.
-Besides training, several visualizations are included at the end of the notebook: reconstruction, latent space and generation.
+Besides training, several visualizations are included at the end of the notebook: reconstruction and latent space.

 ## Running the notebook